ShaikhSahilAhmed/web_and_social_computing/README.md

 1. Input for 3 models are already considered in code according to the nodes and edges given in dataset.
 2. Visit https://colab.research.google.com/ and upload the files.
 3. Execute the code.

+## Assignment 3
+The basic web crawler is uploaded under crawler directory.
+The main.py file contains the crawler program where it is crawling the website URL: 'http://infotech.nitk.ac.in/'.

+#### Requirements
+1. icrawler
+2. spider

+#### Executing files
+1. python main.py for basic crawler
+2. For single and multithreaded crawler upload the Crawler_Thread.ipynb and execute it.